-But let’s be honest: even if you can successfully build a PC, some part of the process is going to be a pain.
-You’re may be annoyed by the CPU cooler while you try to bolt it in place.
+But let’s be honest: even if you've already created a gaming PC build, some part of the process is going to be a pain.
+You may be annoyed by the CPU cooler while you try to bolt it in place.
 You may curse a few times as you drop screws into the dark nooks of your case.
-These are the small annoyances that slow us down, even if they don’t stop us from completing a PC build.
+These are the small annoyances that slow us down, even if they don’t stop us from completing a build.
 And those are the problems we’re here to help you with.

 Here are our tips for taking the pain out of PC building: techniques for overcoming some common annoyances and tools you can buy (or find around the house) to make the build process easier.
 If you’ve never built a PC before, we recommend following the step-by-step process in our beginner’s guide after reading these tips.

 This one’s almost a no-brainer, but just about the most painful thing you can do while building a computer is destroy it.
 Ground yourself before handling the motherboard and other components, just to make sure you don’t short anything out.
 If you want extra peace of mind, buy an anti-static wrist wrap for a few dollars.